Token and secret authentication is deprecated and should not be used for

 Update your setup guides and documentation

-from instead of a token and secret.
-If you aren’t sure which API scopes you need to ask for,
+Update any merchant-facing setup guides and documentation so it requests an API key from the merchant instead of a token and secret.
+If you aren’t sure which API scopes you need to ask for, let us know.

 2